 file an application for an exemption from real property taxation for a new structure or

-remodeling completed after the effective date of the resolution adopted pursuant to Section 886.02(c) with the Housing Officer.
+remodeling completed after the effective date of the legislation adopted pursuant to Section 886.02(c) (for residential properties) or after the execution of a written Community Reinvestment Area Agreement pursuant to Section 886.08 (for commercial and industrial properties) with the Housing Officer.
 (Ord.
 67-02.
-Passed 9-24-02.)
+Passed 9-24-02.; Ord. ___-14, Passed _______)

 886.04 VERIFICATION BY HOUSING OFFICER.